weaviate/weaviate-io/_posts/blog/2022-09-27-Hugging-Face-Inference-API-in-Weaviate.md

 Weaviate optimizes the communication process with the Inference API for you, so that you can focus on the challenges and requirements of your applications.
 No need to run the Inference API yourself.

 ## What next
-Check out the [text2vec-huggingface documentation](/developers/weaviate/current/retriever-vectorizer-modules/text2vec-huggingface.html){:target="_blank"} to learn more about the new module.
+Check out the [text2vec-huggingface](/developers/weaviate/current/retriever-vectorizer-modules/text2vec-huggingface.html){:target="_blank"} documentation to learn more about the new module.

 If you are new to Weaviate, check out the [getting started guide](/developers/weaviate/current/getting-started/index.html){:target="_blank"}.